RotherOSS/doc-otobo-installation/content/installation-docker.rst

 The minimal versions of required software, that have been tested, are listed here:

 - Docker 19.03.08
-- docker-compose 1.25.0
+- Docker Compose 1.25.0
 - Git 2.25.1

-Example for installing git, docker, and docker-compose installation on Ubuntu 20.04:
+Example for installing git, Docker, and Docker Compose installation on Ubuntu 20.04:

 .. code-block:: bash